vitartas/ML_Hamiltonians_Gold/docs/src/tutorial.md

 ```

 !!! warning
-    Make sure the appropriate version of Julia is loaded from the SCRTP system before running this script.
+    Make sure the appropriate version of Julia is loaded from the SCRTP system before running this script, and the `JULIA_DEPOT_PATH` is set appropriately.
 Julia should be loaded from the module system in the same way as in the [Installation](installation.md).

 The script should start running in the background, generating a logger file `nohup.out`, and an HDF5 database file `Au_hcp_committee.h5` which contains the predicted data.
 The script should take about ~15 minutes to finish (with `N_PROCS=8`).